vespa-engine/documentation/en/tutorials/models-hot-swap.md

 Using the internal version,
 we can filter out old versions that were not overwritten and hence still exist with a set bit that again became current.

-Versioning can be stored in a database or some configuration file, but the simplest place is probably the Vespa app itself, using a dedicated type:
+Versioning can be stored in a database or a configuration file, but the simplest place is probably the Vespa app itself, using a dedicated type:
 ```
 search config {